A music teacher helps students understand and develop musical skills, such as reading notes and scales, playing musical instruments, and music theory.

 Required Skills for Music Teachers

-Prospective music teachers need skills that can help them instruct students and help them appreciate music.
-Now, let’s explore some of these skills.
+Prospective music teachers need skills to instruct students and help them appreciate music.
+Let’s explore some of these skills.

 Musical Knowledge